AllanBlanchard/tutoriel_wp/english/basic-instructions-and-control-structures/assignment-sequence-and-conditional.md

 ## Proof tree

-When we have more than two statements, we can consider the last statement as second statement of our rule and all the preceeding ones as first statement.
+When we have more than two statements, we can consider the last statement as second statement of our rule and all the preceding ones as first statement.
 This way we traverse step by step backwards the statements in our reasoning.
 With the previous programme this looks like: